ebkaracaa/client-server-system-with-socket-programming/readme.txt

-compile the server.c and client.c as gcc server.c -o Server and gcc client.c -o Client ./Server 9768(port number defined by you) in one terminal and ./Client IP 9768  in other terminal.
+Simple chat program with client and service. compile the server: gcc server.c -o Server compile the client : gcc client.c -o Client
+./Server <port number that you defined> in one terminal and ./Client IP 9768  in other terminal